trimstray/nginx-admins-handbook/README.md

 ##### Load testing with wrk2

   > To use the Lua API for wrk, see [scripting](https://github.com/wg/wrk/blob/master/SCRIPTING) chapter.
+I also recommend examples of [wrk scripts](https://github.com/wg/wrk/tree/master/scripts).

 ###### Standard scenarios